 Hi!
 My name is June.
 I’m a graphic designer and my favorite software for making creative work is Adobe Illustrator.
 I’ve used the program on several different laptops, and I’ve found out some of the pros and cons.

 Besides the simple operating system and minimalistic interface, what I love most about using Apple MacBook Pro for Adobe Illustrator is its Retina display.

 It makes graphics look more vibrant and lively.
 Designers spend a lot of time looking at the screen, so it’s important to have a good screen display.
 The size is up to you, but I find that 14-inch is a good medium choice.

 Not a MacBook fan?
 Don’t worry!
 I’ve got some other options for you as well.
 In this buying guide, I’m going to show you my favorite laptops for Adobe Illustrator and explain what makes them stand out from the crowd.
-You’ll find a lightweight portable option, budget option, best macOS/Windows, and heavy-duty option.
+You’ll find a lightweight portable option, a budget option, the best macOS/Windows, and a heavy-duty option.

 Time to dive into the tech world!
 Don’t worry, I’ll make it easier for you to understand 😉